Tomtibo/libcn/README.md

 ```
 ~/$ echo 'source /path/to/dir/libcn/autocomplete.bash' >> $HOME/.bashrc
 ```
-Add an alias for cn-cli:
+Command line option can be added to overwrite default.
+Also multiple alias can be defined.
+Add alias for cn-cli:
 ```
 ~/$ echo "alias cn='cn-cli'" >> $HOME/.bashrc
 ```